raspberrypilearning/interactive-animation/en/step_4.md

 Add a `set rotation  style`{:class="block3motion"} block and select the drop-down `left-right`{:class="block3motion"} so your sprite won't flip upside down when it bounces off the edge of the Stage.

+**Tip:** You can drag your sprite on the Stage to move it to the y (up-down) position that you want.

 --- /collapse ---

 --- collapse ---